Kim Darroch: Later career

 In 2020, Darroch wrote Collateral Damage: Britain, America and Europe in the Age of Trump.

 On 19 September 2021, Darroch became Chairperson of non-partisan, internationalist campaign group, Best for Britain.

 Honours

 Darroch was appointed a Companion of Order of St Michael and St George (CMG) in the 1997 New Year Honours, and promoted to Knight Commander of the same order (KCMG) in the 2008 Birthday Honours.

 He was nominated as a life peer in Theresa May's 2019 Resignation Honours List.
 He was created Baron Darroch of Kew, of St Mawes in the County of Cornwall on 11 November 2019.
 He made his maiden speech in the House of Lords on 26 November 2020, with a speech on the UK-Japan Comprehensive Economic Partnership Agreement.

 Personal life

 In 1978, Darroch married Vanessa, who was a teacher at the British International School of Washington while her husband was ambassador to the United States.
 They have two children: Simon, a paleontologist based at Vanderbilt University who also studied at Durham, and Georgina, a botanist at Kew Gardens.

-In 2020, The Times reported on Durroch's alleged "passionate affair [lasting] at least several months" with a US journalist in 2018.
-The journalist denied receiving secret information from the ambassador.